 Protein in Pre-workout Nutrition

-How much, what and when to eat is dependent on the timing and intensity of your workout.
-Just because you took a short jog on an empty stomach does not mean your muscles are breaking down.
-Let’s take a look at the pre-workout nutrition for a serious bodybuilder who is planning on an hour or two long intense training sessions.
-About 2 to 3 hours before his workout, he should have a moderately heavy meal which has a balance of carbs, fats, and proteins.
+- About 2 to 3 hours before his workout, he should have a moderately heavy meal that has a balance of carbs, fats, and proteins.
 Such a meal will take time to digest and provides him with the nutrients he needs.

 Protein in Post-workout Nutrition